Minerals, and it's All-Change

 How many times have you heard someone say they won't feed synthetic minerals to their horse?
 Or that they only feed 'organic' minerals?
 Maybe you also think or say the same?

-Well, I'm really really sorry about this, genuinely, but this is all a Big Myth, and we're about to blow it apart for you because ... synthetic - and organic - minerals, are the same thing.
-And before you think that this is a bit know-it-all on my part, my hands are in the air here too ...
+Well, I'm really, really sorry about this, genuinely, but this is all a Big Myth, and we're about to blow it apart for you because when it comes to minerals ... synthetic - and organic - are the same thing.
+And before you think that this is a smug know-it-all on my part, my hands are in the air here too ...
+Who knew?!

-I vividly remember back to around 2007/2008 when I took my horses barefoot, and the phrase 'mineral balancing' first hit our world.
+For those of us who over the years have been hit round the head with feed and supplement brain-freeze, I think we can all agree on one thing – a horse has a very complex biological system, especially when it comes to minerals.
+I vividly remember back to around 2006/2007 when I took my horses barefoot, and the phrase mineral balancing first hit our horse world.
 Those of us who were embarking on this new barefoot adventure experienced the trial that was blending our horses' minerals at home, or should I say attempting to.
 Back then I didn’t have a science-y cell in my body so all this science stuff was an absolute minefield to me – all those elemental mineral ratios gave me proper brain-ache.
-(No need to panic though - over the years since and with a ton of very intense studying, my brain's been retrained 😉).
+(No need to panic though - over nearly 2-decades since and a ton of very intense studying, my brain's been retrained 😉).

-Cut to nearly a decade on, and these days we're all now clue'd up on the importance of mineral balancing being the nutrient foundation of any diet, especially as new data comes out by the day from the latest research.
+Cut to nearly a decade on, and these days we're all now clued up on the importance of mineral balancing being the absolute nutrient foundation of any diet, especially as new data comes out by the day from the latest research.
 Which means ... practices/methodologies have had to change with the times.

 Of course this is no bad thing as we advance our knowledge on how to care for our horses.
-And as I type, right now is no exception, because the latest research is now re-looking at what has, until now, been thought of as the gold-standard of minerals, namely chelated.
+And as I type, right now is no exception, because the latest research is now re-looking at what has, until now, been thought of as the gold-standard of minerals, namely chelated minerals.

-(🤓 Science Alert! 🤓 Chelation being the act of chemically bonding a molecule to an amino acid), which originally hit the headlines a few years back, and upon which all us equine supplement companies dove on to provide our clients with the then-best raw materials available.)
+(🤓 Science Alert! 🤓 Chelation being the act of chemically bonding a molecule to an amino acid, which originally hit the headlines a few years back, and upon which all us equine supplement companies dove on to provide our clients with the then-best raw materials available.)

-Specifically relating to copper and zinc, and selenium in a slightly different way, this new, very complex, laboratory-made, chelated mineral kicked the former commonly-used, and natural 'sulphate' version, well and truly into touch.
+Specifically relating to copper and zinc, and selenium in a slightly different way, this new, very complex, laboratory-made, chelated mineral kicked the former commonly-used, and natural sulphate version, well and truly into touch.
 Every equine mineral company abandoned sulphates quicker than a quick thing, and chelated soon appeared on every product analysis against the copper and zinc entry, and occasionally magnesium and selenium, usually with the words organic and chelated; selenium became organic selenium yeast.

-Chelated minerals had two USPs (Unique Selling Points) - they were said to be more 'bioavailable', and they were 'organic'.
-The 'organic' USP really put the cat amongst the pigeons, because it suggested that chelated was a more natural, uncontaminated product, which made the former mineral type used, inorganic sulphates, sound chemical, synthetic themselves, and therefore rather undesirable.
+Chelated minerals had two USPs - they were said to be more 'bioavailable', and they were 'organic'.
+The 'organic' USP really put the cat amongst the pigeons, because it suggested that chelated was a more natural, uncontaminated product, which made the former mineral type used - inorganic sulphates, sound chemical, synthetic themselves, and therefore rather undesirable.

 Wrong!
 As it turns out, when it comes to minerals, the term 'organic' has a very different meaning to what we all think of when it comes to plants/veg/fruit.
-In mineral terms, organic is actually the chemical, made-in-a-lab chelated version; 'inorganic' is the natural mineral form, coming directly from soil or rock.
+In mineral terms, organic is actually the made-in-a-lab chelated version; 'inorganic' is the natural mineral form, coming directly from soil or rock.
 So, in this instance, organic v. inorganic is completely the reverse to our normal way of thinking, unless you're a chemist, of course.

 So, let’s get stuck into the How & Why, and bring ourselves up to date with the current research.
 But first up ... before there’s an almighty outcry - can I just say that we're not saying that chelated minerals are either good or bad; what the data is showing is that this is more about the extra biological process that the liver has to go through to metabolise this particular form of mineral.
-As it turns out, it’s a right old faff, and makes the liver have to work much harder than it should, simply because it has to undo what humans have done to mess around with chemistry.
+As it turns out, it’s a right old faff, and makes the liver have to work much harder than it should, simply because it has to undo what humans have done to mess around with the chemistry.

 Let’s start at the beginning

 In nature, minerals are usually in an inorganic form, while organic minerals simply don’t exist in nature, hence they're made in a lab.
-The two terms actually derive from chemistry itself - organic chemistry deals with everything built from carbon atoms (I know, horribly science-y, but stay with me - it gets more obvious); inorganic chemistry takes care of the rest.
+The two terms actually derive from chemistry itself - organic chemistry deals with everything built from carbon atoms (I know, science-y, but stay with me - it gets more obvious); inorganic chemistry takes care of the rest.

 We'll start with the gut receptors, because this is where it all starts